 Last month, the American Civil Liberties Union (ACLU) filed a federal lawsuit challenging the Trump Administration’s authority to use third country agreements, particularly as it pertains to Guatemala.
 Pablo, the LGBT asylum seeker mentioned above, is the lead plaintiff in the case.
 As the civil rights organization argues, the Trump Administration is trying to use these agreements as a tool to block asylum seekers.

-At the Goldstein Immigration Lawyers, our Los Angeles, CA asylum attorney is a skilled, compassionate advocate for immigrants.
+At the Goldstein Immigration Lawyers, our asylum attorneys is a skilled, compassionate advocate for immigrants.
 We will protect your rights.
-Call us now at (213) 262-2000 to arrange a completely confidential, no obligation initial consultation.
+Contact us to arrange a completely confidential, no obligation initial consultation.
 We handle asylum cases in Los Angeles and throughout the surrounding region in Southern California.